 The Power of Intuitive Eating

 Rather than count calories—an exhaustive, impractical task—consider a more balanced approach.
 Hello, intuitive eating.
 This style of eating makes you the expert of your body and its hunger signals.
 It’s the opposite of a traditional diet.
 It doesn’t impose guidelines on what to avoid or when to eat.
 Instead, it teaches you that you are the best person (the only person!) to make those choices.
 Rather than hop on the latest diet trend or mimic your favorite influencer’s style of eating, get back to the basics.
 Check in with your body.
-Without realizing it, your body is innately intuitive—no need to question, are you eating enough However, many of us struggle to stay in sync with our natural hunger signals, given all of the messages we read and hear.
+Without realizing it, your body is innately intuitive.
+However, many of us struggle to stay in sync with our natural hunger signals, given all of the messages we read and hear.
 If you’re curious about intuitive eating, here’s where to start.

 Connecting With Your Natural Appetite

 Between headlines spouting fad diets, to social media celebs touting misinformation, it’s easy to get confused by what’s best for you and your body.
 Thus, it’s easy to mistrust your appetite.
 After all, we’ve been taught to disregard it.
 Read somewhere that fasting is important?
 Saw that eating after dark causes weight gain?
 All of these messages are harmful, inaccurate, and stress-inducing.
 In essence, they encourage you to mistrust your hunger.
 If you’re not sure how much to eat, when to eat, and what to eat, you’re not alone.
 If you think you exhibit signs of not eating enough, it’s time to crowd out the unnecessary noise and reconnect with your body’s natural appetite.